 Your support helps make GLSEN the most transformational organizations of its kind, addressing important school safety issues that have relevance to every member of today's school communities.
 Together we are creating climates and attitudes of respect that will resonate across generations.
 We are very grateful to have your support to make this happen.

-Justin Sweatman-Weaver, Co-Chair
+Justin Sweatman-Weaver, Chapter Co-Chair – Middle TN

-Del Ray Zimmerman, Co-Chair
+Del Ray Zimmerman, Board Member At-Large